 - It’s empowering.
 In mediation, you and your spouse will be in control of the process.
 You won’t have to delegate your power to an attorney or judge.

 - Higher rate of compliance.
 Because both parties play a pivotal role throughout the mediation process, there tends to be a higher rate of agreement to the solutions that are reached.

 Looking for a mediator in Fresno?

-If you are considering divorce in Fresno and not sure if mediation is right for you, contact The Law Office of Rebecca Medina today at (559) 785-3295.
-We have experience handling mediations in Fresno and can discuss your options in detail before you decide.
+If you are considering divorce in Fresno and San Diego and not sure if mediation is right for you, contact The Law Office of Rebecca Medina today at (559) 785-3295.
+We have experience handling mediations in Fresno and San Diego and can discuss your options in detail before you decide.
 We take pride in helping people resolve their divorces in the smoothest way possible.